qetr1ck-op/blog-source/source/_posts/Gulp-screencast-overview.md

 tags:
 ---

-In depth, table of contents of one of the most popular screencast about utility for managing tasks.
+Depth table of contents of one of the most popular screencast about utility for managing tasks.

 <!--more-->
 <!--toc-->

 # What is Gulp?
-Compare with Webpack, etc.
+Compare with Webpack.

 What is Gulp?